JPHardy/grafana-automation/5_Formula/installing_grafana.md

-Sure!
 Here’s the updated summary to include the installation of the Grafana Image Renderer plugin:

 🎯 **Summary: Installing Grafana with Bitnami Helm Chart and Image Renderer Plugin**